flux-framework/flux-docs/guides/admin-guide.rst

 flux-security
   APIs for job signing, and the IMP, a privileged program for starting processes as multiple users.
 Install on all nodes (required).
-If building flux-security from source, be sure to configure ``--with-pam`` to include Pluggable Authentication Modules (PAM) support.
+If building flux-security from source, be sure to configure with ``--enable-pam`` to include Pluggable Authentication Modules (PAM) support.

 flux-core
   All of the core components of Flux, including the Flux broker.